Pack your bags, it's time for a Perth Road Trip!

 Things to do

-Chittering is known for its fertile soils, delish produce, and incredible clear night skies, making it a top spot for food, wine, and stargazing!
-Check out our Chittering Food and Wine Trails page, and the Perth to Bindoon section of the Country to Coast Starlight Circuit of the Perth Stargazing Trails for inspiriation.
+Chittering is known for its fertile soils, delish produce, and incredible clear night skies, making it a top spot for food and stargazing!
+Check out the Chittering Farm Flavour Trail, and the Perth to Bindoon section of the Country to Coast Starlight Circuit of the Perth Stargazing Trails for inspiriation.

 Chittering has some perfectly best-of-countryside attractions, like the Little Eeden Farm Honey & Apiary and The Hive Cafe, set on 100 beautiful rural acres, selling unprocessed natural bush honey infused with a creative variety of natural ingredients, resulting in some very yummy mixes.
 Over at the Hive Cafe, resident cook Mark prepares all fresh homemade meals and cakes with delicious coffee and smoothies.
 It's a perfect spot to sit amongst the beautiful gardens and watch the variety of inquisitive bird visitors, as you enjoy a perfect picnic and a moment of pure serenity.

 To experience Chittering like a local, head to AmazingCo Experiences for a Mystery Picnic that’s sure to be amazing indeed!
 Have fun solving personally curated clues and riddles that'll take you on a journey to collect your special gourmet picnic food bit by bit, culminating in your perfect picnic spot.